-Though the Oppo A7 offers almost the same specs as its predecessor Oppo A5, it also has some incremental updates in design compartment, ones that you can’t just overlook.
-To break the monotony, the A7 comes in two colors with lining pattern in the back, Glaze Blue and Glaring Gold.
+Though the Oppo A7 offers almost the same specs as its predecessor Oppo A5, it also has some incremental updates in the design compartment, ones that you can’t just overlook.
+To break the monotony, the A7 comes in two colors, Glaze Blue and Glaring Gold, with lining pattern on the back

-Unlike its predecessor, the Oppo A7 comes with a fingerprint sensor embedded at its back and a dual camera setup of the top left corner.
-Both the camera setup and fingerprint sensor are encircled by golden shiny golden rings that have an elegant impact.
+Unlike its predecessor, the Oppo A7 comes with a fingerprint sensor embedded at its back and a dual-camera setup of the top left corner.
+Both the camera setup and fingerprint sensor are encircled by golden shiny golden rings that offer an elegant impact.

-On the front, the handset offers a 16MP camera which is a huge upgrade over its predecessor’s 8MP front sensor.
-It offers a ton of modes to choose from.
+On the front, the handset offers a 16MP camera, which is a huge upgrade over its predecessor’s 8MP front sensor.
+It provides a ton of modes to choose from.

 Performance and Battery

-However, expecting a high-end performance would be a mistake as the Snapdragon 400 series is specifically designed for budget and mid-range devices.
+However, expecting a high-end performance would be a mistake as the Snapdragon 400 series is specially designed for budget and mid-range devices.

-Oppo A7 packs a mammoth 4230mAh battery.
-The battery game on the device looks strong enough to compete with and even surpass the Huawei Y9 2019 which has an insane 4000mAh battery.
+Oppo A7 packs a large 4230mAh battery.
+The battery game on the device looks strong enough to compete with and even surpass the Huawei Y9 2019, which has an insane 4000mAh battery.

-The processor is backed by 3GB/4GB RAM along with a 32GB/64GB internal storage that is also expandable via microSD card.
+3GB/4GB RAM backs the processor along with a 32GB/64GB internal storage that is also expandable via microSD card.
 Though it looks quite snappy in browsing for some time, the handset still has to pass through our real-life usage tests.

-Oppo A7 comes with the company own ColorOS 5.2 which is based on Android 8.1 and has gotten more refined than its previous iterations.
+Oppo A7 comes with the company’s own ColorOS 5.2, which is based on Android 8.1 and has gotten more refined than its previous iterations.
 It offers a lot of options that focus on facilitating users.

 Smart Assistant is a productive feature that helps you keep your phone organized.
 The new OS also focuses on security.
 Just like the Huawei phones, Oppo phones also come with a Music Party application that syncs several phones to play a song simultaneously on all of them.

-Nevertheless, we personally don’t like the ColorOS only because it seems too unorganized and cluttered.
-The setting area requires too many clicks to reach your aimed options and the UI can still be simplified.
+Nevertheless, we personally don’t like ColorOS only because it seems too unorganized and cluttered.
+The setting area requires too many clicks to reach your aimed options, and the UI can still be simplified.